Rain (webcomic): Release

+On November 27, 2010, the first image was uploaded to the website.
+This image was a teaser for the comic, the first page of which would release the following day.

+On August 23, 2012, Samara published a physical copy of the first volume of the comic.
+The subsequent volumes would release in 2014, 2015, 2017, 2018, and 2022.

 In December 2015, Jocelyn Samara DiDomenick hosted a holiday illustration featuring Rain and trans protagonists of many other webcomics, like Zoë in Venus Envy, Jess & Seb in 2punk4you, Carrie & Allison in Closetspace, Jesska in Manic Pixie Nightmare Girls and Stephie in Assigned Male.

 On March 20, 2021, Samara announced an official French translation, by Mia Sadoch.
-It is updated weekly, and available for free, much like the original.
+It is updated weekly, and available for free, just like the original.

 On March 15, 2022, Samara announced that the series had ended and that she would begin work on two other webcomics soon.
 Moonlight Wanderers is yet to be released and is currently in development.

-On December 5th, 2022, Samara finally released My Impossible Soulmate, revealing it to be a standalone prequel to Rain.
+On December 5, 2022, Samara released My Impossible Soulmate, revealing it to be a standalone prequel to Rain.

 Adaptations

 Animated series

 In December 2020, Samara linked to a teaser trailer for an animated series of Rain, announcing that one was in production.
 Larissa Logan Robin Frost, also known by their handle LariUmbreon, announced that she would be voicing Rain in a post on Reddit.
 The official YouTube channel for the series described it as a "story for boys, girls, and everyone in between."

 In January 2021, DiDomenick revealed on Twitter that she had done "very little besides provide the story and character designs the animation is based on".
 On September 14, 2021, in a video re-upload of an instrumental track coupled with animation for the series, LariUmbreon announced the series cancellation, but did not specify the reason.

 In April 2022, LariUmbreon, using the name "Robin", announced that the full animated adaption of Rain was discontinued but that she would continue posting short animated clips, linking to a crowdfunding campaign on Patreon.
 She included a 14-page description of what happened and why the full animated adaptation was discontinued.